mclausaudio/Hacker-News-top-stories-scanner/README.md

 ![hackerNews("Postman", 100)](./readme/function-envoke-100.png)

+Run the script with `node index.js`.
 The script will begin to run and your terminal will display the following message:

 ![Search starterd](./readme/terminal-search-started.png)